edhowland/viper/doc/help/viper.md

 ## Viper Control Keys

 The following list of keys list Viper editor actions.
 They are listed in decreasing order of frequency of use.
-E.g. Saving and quiting, followed by less common activities.
+E.g. Saving and quitting, followed by less common activities.
 The complete list can be examined by following this link: [Keys for Viper Editor](keys)